Carlos Guitarlos: As a homeless busker

 As Morris went on to chronicle, in 1988, an "increasingly erratic" Ayala followed his estranged wife and daughter to San Francisco.
 An undiagnosed case of diabetes worsened his problems.
 He wound up homeless in the Mission District, playing for change in the streets.
 No Depression magazine described how "as a street musician, Guitarlos used to display a sign that read 'Will Play for Fame or Fortune.'"
 Yet his talent was still visible: Bob Baker noted that the San Francisco Bay Guardian named Ayala "Best Street Musician" in a 1994 survey.

 Comeback

 According to Baker, Ayala "had sworn off alcohol and drugs" after Koncek died in 2001.
 After landing "in a hospital...being treated for congestive heart failure" two months later, he turned his life around with the help of a nephew.
-He proceeded to put out an album called Mission Blues that year.
+He proceeded to put out the Mission Blues album that year.

-It was in April 2003 that Baker caught up with Carlos.
-The journalist's feature article was headlined "The Ballad of Carlos Guitarlos" and started on that day's front page.
+In April 2003, Baker caught up with Carlos.
+A feature article, "The Ballad of Carlos Guitarlos", started on that day's front page.
 It described how Ayala, then living in a $35-a-day residence hotel room, was playing at a BART plaza in the Mission District with "unmistakably sophisticated" technique and "an old gravelly blues voice, perfectly cracked."
 Baker wondered, "Who is this?
 What is a guy with these chops doing here?"
 He then unfolded the guitarist's back story.